-Beginning with the 2011-2012 award year, new federal regulations require you and your parent to complete the Free Application for Federal Student Aid (FAFSA) before applying for a Federal Direct PLUS Loan.
+Federal regulations require you and your parent to complete the Free Application for Federal Student Aid (FAFSA) before applying for a Federal Direct PLUS Loan.

 IMPORTANT NOTE: It is our firm belief that students should borrow only when absolutely necessary, and then only to the extent that is needed.
 We encourage that serious and deliberate consideration be given to making any borrowing decision.

 The Federal Direct Parent Loan for Undergraduate Students (PLUS Loan) enables parents with good credit histories to borrow in order to pay the education expenses of the student who is a dependent undergraduate student enrolled at least half-time.
 Please note that with regard to the Federal Direct PLUS loan, any reference to the 'borrower' refers to the parent and not the student.

 Information about your loans will be reported to the National Student Loan Data System (NSLDS).
 Information in NSLDS is accessible to schools, lenders, and guarantors for specific purposes authorized by the Department of Education.